HuiYang1997/LLMOwlR/README.md

-# Dataset Generation for Ontology Reasoning
+# LLMs for Ontology Proof

-This directory contains tools and scripts for generating datasets for ontology reasoning tasks.
+The directory of codes for automatically generating and evaluating datasets for generating proofs with ontologies.

-## Overview

-The dataset generation pipeline processes ontology files (in OWL/FSS format) and produces various datasets for ontology reasoning tasks:
-1. Extracts subsumption relationships from ontologies
-2. Computes justifications for these subsumptions
-3. Transforms justifications into RAG datasets
-4. Creates prompt datasets for language models

 ## Requirements